MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-omsetrendertargets.md

 Type: <b>const <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a>*</b>

 Specifies an array of <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a> structures that describe the CPU descriptor handles that represents the start of the heap of render target descriptors.
+If this parameter is NULL and NumRenderTargetDescriptors is 0, no render targets are bound.